boltlabs-inc/zip-spec/zip-bolt-contract.rst

 Abstract
 ========

-This proposal describes a new opcode for the Bitcoin scripting system that restricts the execution of a strict in such a way that we can enable non-private scripting for shielded transactions and fix transaction malleability in transparent addresses.
+This proposal describes a new opcode for the Bitcoin scripting system that restricts the execution of a strict in such a way that we can enable non-private scripting for shielded transactions and fix transaction malleability with respect to transparent inputs.

 Motivation
 ==========